railwayapp/docs/src/docs/guides/github-autodeploys.md

 To disable automatic deployment, simply choose `Disable Trigger` from your Service Settings.

-## Enable Check Suites
+## Check Suites

 <Banner variant="info">
   Please make sure you have{" "}
-  <Link href="https://github.com/settings/installations">accepted our updated GitHub permissions</Link>{" "}
+  <a href="https://github.com/settings/installations" target="_blank">accepted our updated GitHub permissions</a>
   required for this feature to work.
 </Banner>

-Enable the `Check Suites` flag in service settings to ensure Railway waits for your GitHub Actions to run successfully before triggering a new deployment.
+To ensure Railway waits for your GitHub Actions to run successfully before triggering a new deployment, you should enable Check Suites.

+#### Requirements

+- You must have a Github workflow defined in your repository.
+- The Github workflow must contain a directive to run on push:

+    ```plaintext
+    on:
+      push:
+        branches:
+          - main
+    ```
+### Enabling Check Suites

+If your workfow satisfies the requirements above, you will see the `Check Suites` flag in service settings.

 <Image src="https://res.cloudinary.com/railway/image/upload/v1671003153/docs/check-suites.png" alt="Check Suites Configuration" layout="responsive" width={1340} height={392} quality={80} />

+Toggle this on to ensure Railway waits for your GitHub Actions to run successfully before triggering a new deployment.

 When enabled, deployments will be moved to a `WAITING` state while your workflows are running.